REDmoney Events

 • How will privatization and the private sector continue to play a role in the provision of infrastructure and public services in Qatar?

-• In the shift away from hydrocarbons, what sectors and activities are ripe for growth and development in Qatar, and how can Islamic sustainable capital markets products facilitate this rotation?
+• In the shift away from hydrocarbons, what sectors and activities are ripe for growth and development in Qatar, and how can Islamic sustainable capital market products facilitate this rotation?

 Coffee